IDMNYU/DM1123-VFS-FA15-DUFF/dm1123_schedule_overview.md

 ##### Fall 2015 • De Angela L. Duff • Tuesdays & Wednesdays • 7:30-10:20pm • 2MTC MAGNET 811

 ---
-# SCHEDULE OVERVIEW (THIS IS A DRAFT!!!)
-## This will be in draft form until we meet on the first day of class.

 *All dates and assignments are subject to change at the discretion of the professor!
 Gitbook and slack are the official sources for all dates and assignments.